 CO Poisonings usually occur in winter months when people use heating sources that may produce hazardous CO levels.
 You can prevent CO poisoning by preparing your home heating sources for winter, acting wisely in the case of a power outage, and learning the symptoms of CO poisoning.

 CO is a colorless, odorless gas produced by burning any fuel.
 About 20,000 Americans are treated in emergency rooms each year because of CO exposure; exposure to high levels of CO can cause death.
-Many people who have CO poisoning don’t know it because its symptoms are familiar complaints.
+Many people who have carbon monoxide poisoning don’t know it because its symptoms are familiar complaints.

 Common Symptoms of CO Poisoning Include: